shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

 First element of a list is the tag name.
 Second element can be a map of tag attributes.
 Rest of the elements are child tags.

-Can we add logic to it somehow?
-Using Javascript suffers from the same problems we saw in the previous section-- the awkwardness of the ternary operator and `map` function.
+Can we add logic to this somehow?
+Going the way of Javascript (e.g. ternaary operator and `map`) suffers from the same problems we saw in the previous section.
 Perhaps there is a better way.

 #### JSON+logic = ?